raminos/claude-post/README.md

 - "I want to send an email to john@example.com"
 - "Send a meeting confirmation to team@company.com"
+- "Send an email from my work account to client@company.com"
+- "Send an email as 'John Smith' from john.smith@company.com to team@example.com"

 Note: For security reasons, Claude will always show you the email details for confirmation before actually sending.

+#### Custom Sender Support

+You can now specify a custom sender email and display name when sending emails:

+- **sender_email**: Specify which email address to send from (will use the default SMTP credentials for authentication)
+- **sender_name**: Specify the display name that recipients will see

+If not specified, the default NAME and EMAIL_USERNAME from your .env file will be used.

 ## Project Structure